In case our site wasn't as straight forward as we thought.

 When you open into a tournament, you will be presented with one of several submitted designs.
 If you like the design, tap the heart icon, found at the bottom of your screen.
 A “like” will be added to that artist’s total, improving their chances of winning.

-If you don’t like the design, click the dismiss icon.
+If you don’t like the design, click the thumbs-down icon.
 We’ll make sure you never have to look at it again.
 And we’ll also make sure the artist never finds out what happened.

 Whichever way you decide, the next design will display and you can continue passing judgement to your heart’s content.

 All tournament winners, along with a few other designs chosen by our staff, will be available in our store after a contest ends.